 If the path is clear, then check the tracks.
 There may be a build-up of dirt that is stopping the rollers from moving past a certain point.
 Be sure to check every inch, using a stepladder to scan the top.

 It’s not uncommon for dirt, sand and other debris to get into the tracks, especially if you live somewhere hot and dry.
-Manufacturers recommend that you regularly clean and maintain your door and the mechanisms to avoid this, but a simple check and scrub when these problems arise should suffice.
+Manufacturers recommend that you regularly clean and maintain your door and the mechanisms with professional garage door lubricant to avoid this, but a simple check and scrub when these problems arise should suffice.

 Motor Runs and Then Shuts Off: Door Won’t Open